SofaDefrost/ModelOrderReduction/doc/sphinx/source/usage/examples/Starfish/starfish.md

 (PDMS) that can bend easily but does not elongate.
 The robot is actuated by five air cavities that can be actuated independently.
 The effect of inflating each cavity is to create a motion of bending.
 Then, by actuating with various sequences each cavities, the robot can move along the floor.

-*Little video of presentation showing it in action :*

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QpnLj-rzjIo" frameborder="0" allowfullscreen="allowfullscreen"></iframe><br/><br/>